PaulZC/Balloon_Calculator/README.md

 - Cell C23 defines the balloon membrane pressure at burst.
 Leave this set to zero unless you have a more accurate figure.
 - Enter the desired ascent rate in cell C26.

-The spreadsheet uses Cardano's method to calculate the balloon diameter at launch by solving the drag equation.
+The spreadsheet uses Cardano's method to solve the drag equation and calculate the balloon diameter at launch.
 It will then calculate:

 - The required balloon neck lift (in kg) in cell C39.
 - The required volume of gas in cell C41.